sincerely-manny/xcode-runner/README.md

 # xcode-runner

-little utility to run xcode projects from the command line on iOS Device or Simulator
+little utility to run xcode projects on iOS Device or Simulator from command line

 ### Build
 ```sh